-Enjoy an amazing experience in an agriculture farm in Portugal.
+Enjoy an amazing experience in an animal farm in Portugal.
 Learn about the sustainable farming routine and more.

 - Adult (15+ years) 4 hours experience